-The law world’s loss is the food world’s gain.
-Cleveland native Cindhura Reddy was on her way to becoming a lawyer when her Oberlin College classmate (and future husband) Elliot Strathmann convinced her to follow her passion for food.
+The law world’s loss is the food an beverage world’s gain.
+Cleveland native Cindhura Reddy was on her way to becoming a lawyer when her Oberlin College classmate (and future husband) Elliot Strathmann convinced her to follow her passion for food and beverage.

 The rest is more or less history.
 After graduating in 2008, Reddy attended culinary school at the Art Institute of Philadelphia and joined the opening team of Mike Solomonov’s Zahav where she worked for four years.

-Moving to Colorado in 2014 post honeymoon, the couple joined Spuntino in Denver; Strathmann took over the bar program at while Reddy became chef de cuisine under Chef-Owners John Broening and Yasmin Lozada-Hissom.
+Moving to Colorado in 2014 post-honeymoon, the couple joined Spuntino Denver in the United States, a restaurant serving traditional Italian food, allowing them to get their foot in the food industry; Strathmann took over the bar program while Reddy became chef de cuisine under Chef-Owners John Broening and Yasmin Lozada-Hissom.

 For more chef interviews, subscribe to the weekly in-sight newsletter

-Named on Zagat’s “30 Under 30” list, she and her husband took over the restaurant in 2015, adding a robust amari program along with Reddy’s thoughtful Italian cuisine.
-The daughter of Indian-born parents, Reddy, a 2017 StarChef Rising Star, relies on her past, incorporating Indian touches, along with global influences, when creating a dish.
+Named on Zagat’s “30 Under 30” list, she and her husband took over Spuntino Denver in the United States in 2015, adding a robust amari program along with Reddy’s thoughtful Italian cuisine.
+The daughter of Indian-born parents, Reddy, a 2017 StarChef Rising Star, relies on her past, incorporating touches from Indian food, along with global influences, when creating a dish.